-TMAG 5005.
+SAGA 5005.
 EQUIPMENT FOR APPLICATION OF CHEMICAL AND BIOLOGICAL PRODUCTS.
 Three credit hours.
 Two hours of lecture and one three-hour laboratory per week.
-Prerequisite: TMAG 4015 or authorization of the Director of the Department.
+Prerequisite: (TMAG 4015 or SAGA 4015) or authorization of the Director of the Department.

 Study of techniques and equipment used for the application of chemical and biological products in agriculture.